 Recycled Christmas trees can be used as mulch in public parks and gardens, and to help prevent beachfront erosion.

-If you have access to a chipper or shredder you can turn your used Christmas tree into garden mulch.
-This can then be sprinkled around your plants as a soil improver and can also be used to help suppress weeds.
+Create mulch or compost.
+If you have access to a chipper or shredder, turn your used Christmas tree into garden mulch.
+Not only can this then be sprinkled around your plants as a soil improver.
+It can also be used to help suppress weeds.
 Furthermore, you could also use branches as canes / supports for your plants.